carla-simulator/carla/Docs/build_windows.md

 * __5.__ Once the solution is compiled you can open the engine to check that everything was correct launching the executable `Engine\Binaries\Win64\UE4Editor.exe`.

 !!!
 Note
-    If the installation was successful, this should be recognoized by the Unreal Engine's version selector and when you use __Switch Unreal Engine version__ when right-clicking on __.uproject__ files, it should appear as __Source Build at PATH__ where PATH is the installation path that you have chosen.
+    If the installation was successful, this should be recognised by the Unreal Engine's version selector and when you use __Switch Unreal Engine version__ when right-clicking on __.uproject__ files, it should appear as __Source Build at PATH__ where PATH is the installation path that you have chosen.
 If you can not see this selector or the __Generate Visual Studio project files__ when you right-click on __.uproject__ files, something went wrong with the UE4 installation and probably you need to reinstall it correctly.

 ---
 ## CARLA build